 The software itself is developed using languages and frameworks that are in active development and have regular security updates provided.
 In addition, the languages and frameworks we use safeguard us against common types of web-based attacks by default, and are the same technologies used by Google and other popular web applications.

 Our development team receive training on how to write secure code, and we have a code review process that involves at least one other team member reviewing code written by another before it even makes it on to our testing platforms.
 We also use static analysis tools such as Code Climate that help to identify any common vulnerabilities before they ever make it on to a production server.

 We use Google Cloud servers to host Pandle and its associated services, and all data is stored in Google's UK data centres.
-We’re also extremely proud of our reliability record.
-We've encountered only one occurrence of unplanned downtime since we launched Pandle, with the issue being resolved within six hours.
+We’re also extremely proud of our reliability and excellent uptime record.

 Our application maintains extremely detailed audit logs of who has accessed our systems and servers, and we proactively monitor these audit logs and alerts to identify and stop any would-be intruder.
 We also have a number of automated systems that will automatically block any malicious attacker should the system detect any suspicious activity.